-Kitchens get the spotlight in modern interior design because they are no longer just a place to cook and wash dishes.
-Kitchens are where we relax, enjoy meals, and connect with our loved ones.
-They’re where we spend birthdays and holidays, and some of our most treasured memories.
+Kitchens grab most of the spotlight in modern interior design because they are no longer just a place to cook and wash dishes.
+Today, kitchens are where we relax, enjoy meals, and connect with our loved ones.
+They’re where we spend birthdays, holidays and some of our most treasured memories.
 Perhaps that’s why a chef-ready kitchen with space is what most homeowners want when it comes to their own kitchen.

 Technology has become a part of nearly every aspect of our lives.
 Fortunately, many technological advancements exist solely to make our lives more organized and efficient.
 In brand new builds, some homeowners opt to build smart kitchens from the ground up.
 However, you can make many simple, smart additions to an older kitchen to improve its functionality.